Contents

 To help with this, we believe that you can narrow it down to three different things to consider:

-- Aperture – this is the best measure of how good it will be to look through (the higher the better)
+- Aperture – this is the best measure of power and how good it will be to look through (the higher the better)

 - Size, weight and ease of use – the practical aspects are more important than you might think to make sure you get a telescope that will actually be used

-- Cost – You can spend anything from $50 to $500 (or even $4000) on a good telescope suitable for a child, so set your budget and work out what’s best for you within that price range
+- Cost – You can spend anything from $50 to $5000 on a telescope, so set your budget and work out what’s best for you within that price range

 The aperture of the telescope is the key specification when it comes to how good a telescope will be for looking at the night sky.